DomienDePauw/domiendepauw/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm **Domien De Pauw**, a passionate developer always looking to learn and collaborate on exciting projects.
+I'm **Domien De Pauw**, a dedicated developer with a deep passion for C# and backend operations.
+I love diving into complex problems and building robust, scalable solutions.
+Whether it's architecting databases, optimizing server performance, or crafting elegant code, I'm always up for a challenge and eager to learn more.

 ![Profile Views](https://komarev.com/ghpvc/?username=DomienDePauw&color=brightgreen)